What is CMP's Proposed Transmission Corridor?

 - Generates billions of dollars of profit for CMP and Hydro-Quebec while offering very little to Maine people and businesses.

-Listen to NRCM’s staff attorney Sue Ely discuss why NRCM opposes the CMP corridor.
+Listen to NRCM’s staff attorney Sue Ely discuss why NRCM opposes the corridor.

-The vast majority of Maine voters are firmly opposed to the CMP corridor, according to a statewide poll.
+The vast majority of Maine voters are firmly opposed to CMP proposal, according to a statewide poll.
 The opposition from Mainers is widespread and growing, especially in Western Maine where the transmission line would be located.

 - In a stunning rebuke to CMP’s proposal, 23 towns have voted to oppose or rescind their support for the project.